 - Mood swings

-If you abuse Klonopin for a long period without help you could form a condition called benzodiazepine withdrawal syndrome (BWS).
+If you abuse Klonopin for an extended period without help, you could form a condition called benzodiazepine withdrawal syndrome (BWS).
 This is when withdrawal symptoms last for prolonged periods, especially psychiatric struggles like cravings, mood swings, irritability, and exhaustion.
-With the right treatment, withdrawing from Klonopin can take one to two weeks, but without the proper help, BWS can develop and cause withdrawal to extend for months.
+With the proper treatment, withdrawing from Klonopin can take one to two weeks, but without the appropriate help, BWS can develop and cause withdrawal to extend for months.
 Developing BWS increases the risk of relapse back into Klonopin abuse.

 Medical Detox for Klonopin Dependency

 If you or a loved one are ready to enter our Klonopin detox in West Palm Beach, Florida, we can help.
 It’s important to note that withdrawal symptoms can be dangerous without clinical supervision.
-Apart from the health dangers, cravings that most addicts feel when coming off Klonopin create the perfect recipe for relapse.
-This cycle can repeat many times, but at Allure Detox our personalized treatment plans focus on relapse prevention from the moment your detox begins.
+Apart from the health dangers, most addicts’ cravings when coming off Klonopin create the perfect recipe for relapse.
+This cycle can repeat many times, but at Allure Detox, our personalized treatment plans focus on relapse prevention until your detox begins.

-If you’re ready to begin the journey to freedom from benzodiazepine addiction, contact our Allure Detox specialists today.
-We will provide you with a confidential assessment and can immediately begin the intake process.
+Contact our Allure Detox specialists today if you’re ready to begin the journey to freedom from benzodiazepine addiction.
+We will provide you with a confidential assessment and can immediately start the intake process.
 Our West Palm Beach Klonopin Detox is available around the clock to men and women struggling with benzodiazepine dependence.